 Use of TME lessons

 TME will provide a copy of each lesson required on DVD to organisations that are able to use them effectively in line with our aims.
-We ask for a contribution to cover costs, but subsidised lessons are available if organisations do not have the resources to make a financial contribution.

 We will also

 - Offer new DVD lessons in appropriate languages as new lessons become available

 - Share best practice and examples of how the DVD lessons are used to best effect

 - Advise on type of equipment to use